ibm-cloud-docs/vmwaresolutions/services/mcv-archi-bom.md

 | RAID 6 | PFTT=1  SFTT=2 | Yes | 6+6+2+2+2 |
 {: caption="Table 2.
 RAID and FTM levels" caption-side="top"}

-If you choose to use an IBM Global Technology Services (GTS) large style design with separate edge services clusters, you must deploy those clusters after their instance was provisioned, which is not an automated operation.
+If you choose to use an IBM Global Technology Services (GTS) large style design with separate edge services clusters, you must deploy those clusters after their instance was provisioned.
+This is not an automated operation.

 ## Day 2 operations
 {: #mcv-archi-bom-ordering-daytwo}